xvik/learn-gradle-configuration-cache/README.md

 limitation.
 9. [Multi module projects](src/main/java/ru/vyarus/gradle/plugin/sample9/) pays attention to multi-module projects side effects (which must be also counted)
+10. [Real life case](src/main/java/ru/vyarus/gradle/plugin/sample10/) shows how to collect tasks state in value objects and use it in build service task listener

 For each sample a test output is present in readme.
 But you can run tests yourself (with modifications or other gradle versions).